-Capital Assets - The Town's investment in capital assets for its governmental and business-type activities as of June 30, 2022, amounts to over \$29.2 million (net of accumulated depreciation).
+Capital Assets - The Town's investment in capital assets for its governmental and business-type activities as of June 30, 2023, amounts to nearly \$29.1 million (net of accumulated depreciation).
 This investment in capital assets includes land, buildings and improvements, infrastructure, machinery and equipment and reflects a small increase from prior year, as additions approximated depreciation.